fontforge/fontforge.github.io/en-US/about/faq.md

-## Why does fontforge say "EPS file is too complex to be understood"?
+## Why does FontForge say "EPS file is too complex to be understood"?

 (Well because it is a misquotation of Shakespeare, and how could I pass that up? *Much Ado About Nothing, V . i.
 217*)